Layer codes as partially self-correcting quantum memories: Numerical Simulations

 Let us briefly comment on the choice behind this random input code family.
 We choose $k=1$ to simplify the numerics, and we choose our CSS codes to be balanced to maintain symmetry between $X$ and $Z$, since we only perform the simulation for $X$-errors.
 We maximize the distance in order to avoid small size effects associated small distance input codes.
 For instance, we display the frequency of $(d_X,d_Z)$ and their marginals for $10000$ randomly sampled CSS codes with $n=11$ and $k=1$ in Fig.~\ref{fig:LC_HDPC_threshold_dist_distr}(b).
 We observe that codes with distance $1$ forms a large fraction of random CSS codes for such small $n$.
 A layer code constructed with a distance $1$ input code will effectively act as a 2D surface code, i.e., it will possess a logical operator which consists of a single string, see Section~\ref{sec:LC:logicals}.
 To avoid degenerate scenarios such as this, we post-select on our sampled codes for maximum distance.

 We first numerically find the logical error rate as a function of the physical error rate for random layer codes.
 The results are shown in Fig.~\ref{fig:LC_HDPC_threshold_dist_distr}(a).

 We next performed memory time simulations on random layer codes subject to thermal noise as described in Appendix~\ref{sec_est_mem_time}.
-For each input size and bath temperature we run $40$ memory time simulations.
+For each input size, bath temperature, and random layer code instantiation, we run $40$ simulations of the memory time.
 The memory time simulations are performed with the $n$-fold way Monte Carlo (see Algorithm~\ref{alg:nfoldwayMC}) using the cluster decoder.
 We then computed the sample average memory time $\langle t_{\rm fail}\rangle$ over all trials and codes for each pair $(n,\beta)$.
 The result is displayed in Fig.~\ref{fig_memory} of the main text for $\langle t_{\rm fail}\rangle$ as a function of $n$ for various $\beta$, and in Fig.~\ref{fig:coherence_time_random_LC_scaling_with_beta}(a) for $\langle t_\text{fail}\rangle$ as a function of $\beta$ for various $n$.
 The error bars in both figures depict the standard error of the mean (SEM), $\overline{\sigma}/\sqrt{m}$, where $\overline{\sigma}$ is the sample standard deviation and $m$ is the number of samples.

 We attempted to verify if the observed memory times $\langle t_{\mathrm{fail}}\rangle$ are consistent with the theoretical bounds obtained for random layer codes in Section~\ref{sec:partial_self_corr_HDPC}.
 We emphasize that the cluster decoder used to numerically simulate the memory time is different from the concatenated decoder for which we prove partial self-correction.
 We do not expect the cluster decoder to correct errors with large energy barrier.
 Moreover, since the analytical guarantees for the random layer codes are asymptotic in large $n$, finite size effects may be significant.